anointedthedeveloper/anointedthedeveloper/README.md

-## C ode is like humor when you have to explain it, it's bad
+## Code is like humor when you have to explain it, it's bad